Trencmivront/Trencmivront/README.md

 - 👀 I’m interested in programming languages and AI structures
 - 🌱 I’m currently learning codding in C
 - 📫 You can contact me via e-mail or social media accounts
-- ⚡ Fun fact: I didn't used AI to write this sentence
+- ⚡ Fun fact: I didn't use AI to write this sentence

 <!---
 Trencmivront/Trencmivront is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.